 The first step is to submit an application.
 The online application is simple and secure.
 Click here to apply now.

 Prospective volunteers can also pick up a paper application in the Volunteer Office.
-Teen applications are in paper form only and will be mailed to prospective teens.
+Teen applications are in paper form only and will be emailed to prospective teens.
 Those interested in volunteering, please call the Volunteer Office at 561-737-7733, ext.
-84468 and leave your name and address.
+84468 and leave your name and email address.

 We do accept some volunteers who need to complete community service hours.
 We will need to discuss why the community service hours are required.
 The safety of the patients at the hospital is always a priority to us.